-I tell the story on-air about a lady ten years or so ago who wound up $32,000 upside down by trading way too often.
+I tell the story on-air about a lady when I owned dealerships who wound up $32,000 upside down by trading way too often.
 That is the worst case I have ever seen, but people being $5000 upside down is pretty common.
 With good credit, that much negative equity can be rolled from the current loan to a new loan, but proceed with caution.
 Be sure that you love the car you are buying, because you are going to be stuck in it for a good long while.
-Every time you trade an “upside down” car, the worse the negative equity gets.
+Every time you trade an upside down car, the worse the negative equity piles up.

 If at all possible, make up the difference in the negative equity in cash, that way you are not rolling money from your old car into a new loan, and then paying interest on that money.
 A person who is upside down by $5000 will be paying an extra $100 per month more for the same car on a typical 60-month loan, than someone who is even in his or her car.

-Keep in mind too, that often when you roll negative equity from one loan to another, it can raise your interest rate as I told our listener.
-The more you borrow on a car, the higher the lender’s risk, thus the higher interest rate.
+Keep in mind, too, that often when you roll negative equity from one loan to another, it can raise your interest rate.
+The more you borrow on a car, the higher the lender's risk, thus the higher interest rate.

 Factory rebates can be a lot of help in absorbing negative equity.
-If you find yourself upside down, do your research to see which vehicles have the best factory rebates and try to find a vehicle that you can love for the next five years.
+If you find yourself upside down, research incentives at our website to see which vehicles have the best factory rebates and try to find a vehicle that you can love for the next five or six years.

-If you want to trade just because you have new car fever, and you have a hefty amount of negative equity, resist buying for now.
+If you want to trade just because you have new car fever, and you have a hefty amount of negative equity, resist buying.
 With every payment you make on your existing car, more money goes to principal and less to interest, so these situations can change quickly.
-While you are waiting to get even, if you can send in $50 to $100 or more extra with every payment, you will be shocked how fast a payoff will drop.
+While you are waiting to get even, if you can send in $50 to $100 or more extra with every payment, you will be shocked how fast your payoff will drop.